aptivator/hangman-server/README.md

 may not deliver client data to the server.
 In those cases a [superagent](https://visionmedia.github.io/superagent/) library is recommended.

-An example of standalone `hangman-server` deployment may be access through the following [Heroku](https://www.heroku.com/) instance: https://guarded-cliffs-93737.herokuapp.com.
+An example of standalone `hangman-server` deployment may be accessed through the following [Heroku](https://www.heroku.com/) instance: https://guarded-cliffs-93737.herokuapp.com.

 **Client dependency** deployment specifies, installs, and configures